pizdelor/Mnemonic-Phrase-Generator/README.md

 The generated mnemonic phrases are appended to the `seed.txt` file in the project directory.

+## Disclaimer

+This Project is for Educational Purposes.
+I am not responsible for any situation that may occur.

 ### Contribution

 Feel free to contribute by forking the repository and submitting pull requests.